mjc169/mifin_commerce/README.md

 - Pinia is used for managing the global state of the application, such as the shopping cart.
 - Docker is used for containerization, simplifying the setup and deployment process.
 - If using docker, configure the .env file with the database configuration for docker.
+- PHPUnit is used for writing and running unit tests for the Laravel backend.
+- Cypress will be implemented soon for end-to-end testing of the application's user interface.
+- Laravel's built-in email functionality (using Symfony Mailer via SMTP by default) is used to send order confirmations and other email notifications.
+Ensure your `.env` file is configured with the correct email settings.
+- Bootstrap 5 is used for styling the frontend components.